Treatment of Psychiatric Symptoms in Alzheimer's Disease

 Agitation occurs in as many as 70% of patient with AD and is more common as the disease progresses.
-Classes of agents used to treat agitation include antipsychotics, mood-stabilizing anticonvulsants, trazodone, anxiolytics, and beta-blockers.
+Classes of agents used to treat agitation include antipsychotics, mood-stabilizing anticonvulsants, trazodone, anxiolytics, selective serotonin reuptake inhibitors (SSRIs) such as citalopram, and beta-blockers such as propanolol.
 Available evidence suggests that antipsychotics, trazodone, or anticonvulsants have the greatest effectiveness in reducing agitation, but their impact is usually only modest.
 Atypical antipsychotic agents such as clozapine, risperidone, olanzapine, quetiapine, and ziprasidone appear to have advantages over the older antipsychotic agents based on their side effect profiles and the patients' ability to tolerate them.
 However, it is important to be aware that no antipsychotic drug is FDA-approved for treatment of dementia-related psychosis, and all carry an increased risk for death in this population.

 Psychosis is common in AD, with a frequency of about 50% over the lifetime of an AD patient.
-Atypical antipsychotics have not been conclusively proven to help psychotic symptoms in this population an must be balanced against their risks, While some experts discourage the use of antipsychotics in patients with AD, others recommend their gentle use at low doses with careful monitoring of cardiac and other safety concerns.
+Atypical antipsychotics have not been conclusively proven to help psychotic symptoms in this population and must be balanced against their risks, While some experts discourage the use of antipsychotics in patients with AD, others recommend their gentle use at low doses with careful monitoring of cardiac and other safety concerns.
 Sedation (dullness, calmness) is the most common side effect noted in patients receiving antipsychotics.

 Depressive symptoms are frequent in AD and occur in as many as 50% of patients.
 Major depression is more unusual.
-The treatment of depressive symptoms commonly consists of selective serotonin reuptake inhibitors (SSRIs), such as sertraline, citalopram, or fluoxetine.
+The treatment of depressive symptoms commonly consists of SSRIs such as sertraline, citalopram, or fluoxetine.
 Full doses of the SSRIs are generally tolerated in the elderly, which is unlike most other psychotropic agents wherein lower doses are typically used.
 Alternatively, tricyclic antidepressants with few anticholinergic (dry mouth, constipation, memory problems) side effects, such as nortriptyline, or combined noaradrenergic and serotonergic reuptake inhibitors, such as venlafaxine, have been used.